openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

-commands contained in an Openembedded kickstart file (``.wks``) specified either directly on the command line or as one of a selection of canned kickstart files as shown with the ``wic list images`` command in the "`Using an Existing Kickstart
+commands contained in an Openembedded kickstart file (``.wks``) specified either directly on the command line or as one of a selection of canned kickstart files as shown with the ``wic list images`` command in the
-File <#using-a-provided-kickstart-file>`__" section.
+":ref:`dev-manual/common-tasks:generate an image using an existing kickstart file`" section.
 When you apply the command to a given set of build artifacts, the result is an image or set of images that can be directly written onto media and used on a particular system.

 .. note::